PapiLer/Reforestation/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## Why is the ocean always blue?
+Because the shore never waves back.